 - Graduate transcripts

-- Verification of readiness for internship from the Director of Clinical Training (via the DCT Portal) at the applicant’s home training institution.
+- Verification of readiness for internship from the Training Director (via the DCT Portal) at the applicant’s home university graduate program.

-- One full psychological test report on an adult patient (18 or older).
+- One full psychological/neuropsychological test report on an adult patient (18 or older).
 Before submission, the applicant must redact the document to remove all patient-identifying information, as defined by HIPAA.

-All applications will be screened for interviewing by the Training Director and Assistant Training Director, with the assistance of clinical faculty.
-Those applicants who meet requirements for interviewing will have been reviewed by at least two clinical faculty members as well as the Training Director and Assistant Training Director as we consider coursework, letters of recommendation, practicum preparation, areas of clinical interest, internship goals and career plans, and fit with our program.
-Once interviewed, the Training Director and Assistant Training Director will gather feedback from interviewing faculty and compile final rankings for the Match.
+All applications will be screened by the Training Director and Assistant Training Directors, with the assistance of clinical faculty.
+Those applicants who are selected for an interview will have been reviewed thoroughly by at least three clinical faculty members, taking into consideration past coursework, letters of recommendation and other paperwork, practicum preparation, areas of clinical interest, career plans, internship goals, and fit with our programs.
+Once interviewed, the Training Director and Assistant Training Directors will utilize feedback from interviewing faculty and current interns in compiling final rankings for the match.